tobilg/facebook-events-by-location-core/README.md

 * `since`: The start of the range to filter results.
 Format is Unix timestamp or `strtotime` data value, as accepted by [FB Graph API](https://developers.facebook.com/docs/graph-api/using-graph-api#time).
 * `until`: The end of the range to filter results.
 * `showActiveOnly`: Whether only non-cancelled, non-draft Events should be shown.
 Format is `boolean`.
 Default is `true`.
+* `eventsFields`: The list of fields you want returned on the events.
+This defaults to the most common fields needed.

 ### Location/Place data in the query result